Thursday, January 18th-Friday, January 19th, 2024

 Wednesday, January 24, 2024

 I spent the morning at the treatment center and had a good time with Eli and Izrael, two brothers.
 They participated in a group activity that involved doing a puppet show, arts and crafts, helping with the puzzle, and playing card games.
-I brought some energy and humor to the puppets during the show, but I need to work on moving the puppet’s mouth when talking.
+I brought some energy and humour to the puppets during the show, but I need to work on moving the puppet’s mouth when talking.
 When I arrived at the treatment center, I heard a young mother freaking out.
 It was a bit unnerving to witness.
 She wasn’t willing to follow the rules set out by the treatment center and ultimately decided to leave with her kids.
-Unfortunately, a second family also ended up leaving just one family of five at the center.
+Unfortunately, a second family also went, and just one family of five was at the center.

 Thursday, January 24, 2024